exec85/FTB/README.md

 ![image](https://github.com/exec85/FTB/assets/58392827/70c20894-acbc-4e01-9717-236da954642e)

 Here you enter the minimum amount of coins you want to keep on your account while trading.
 For example lets assume you have 1000 coins on your account and you want the FTB to stop if your coins would dropp below 800 coins.
-Then you enter 800 in the Coin Threshold inpout field.
+Then you enter 800 in the Coin Threshold input field.

 ### Auto Buyer